PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 A7-1 : Our internal staff.

 In January 31st, midnight Otaku TV program “MAG NET” reported her phenomenon.
-In this report, it was revealed that 2 people were employed by this job-placement.
+In this report, it was revealed that the newspaper employed 2 people in this job-placement.

-In February 2011, releasing her official goods were announced one after another.
-It was also announced that their profits were donated to the foundation for high school students who missed their parents in Great Hanshin earthquake, 1995.
+In the following month, the official announced the releases of Lacking-in-Moe-Girl goods one after another, which profits were donated to the foundation for high school students who missed their parents in Great Hanshin earthquake, 1995.
+Then, the official web site for Lacking-in-Moe-Girl and her Facebook fan page were launched on March 7th and April 4th.

-Now, though she is still lacking in moe, she is flourished in charity and non-profit activities on many medias such as TV, manga and browser games.
+Since then, Lacking-in-Moe-Girl has been flourished in charity and non-profit activities for promoting the regional developments on many medias such as TV, radio, manga and browser games.

-In the end of August 2011, Kobe newspaper posted a job-placement ad for the same job starring Imaichi-tan again.
-Though her look was a bit improved, the question in this ad was “Check the character on the right side, and give 3 reasons why she is still lacking in moe”
+In the end of August 2011, Kobe Shimbun again posted a job-placement ad for the same job starring Lacking-in-Moe-Girl.
+Though her look was a bit improved, the question in this ad was “Check the character on the right side, and give 3 reasons why she is still lacking in moe”.
+They also added one annotation : “this question is not a recruitment exam”.

-Editor’s Note: Registration is needed to browse the original videos listed in this section.
+Editor’s Note: Registration is needed to browse the original videos/illustrations listed in this section.

 There are no videos currently available.